SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Allows a game entity to exit specified containers of another game entity's `Storage` ability when they are in the container.

 **allowed_containers**
-The containers that can be exited.
+Containers that can be exited.

 ## ability.type.Fly